 If you haven’t had any deer problems in the past but notice you have a couple of raiders getting after your corn, you are well advised to give these a try before you move on to other more involved solutions.

 One of the very best defenses against deer, curiously enough, is netting.
-Using nothing more than lightweight netting or fishing line, some reflective strips of tape or foil and some lightweight stakes it is possible to erect a tall “wall” of netting around your corn for not too much money.
+Using nothing more than lightweight netting or fishing line, some reflective strips of tape or foil and some lightweight stakes it is possible to erect a tall “wall” of netting around your corn or other veggies in the garden for not too much money.